flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 Apart from the extra registers, Ricoh customised the core design to include **two exclusive DMAs** (Direct Memory Access) that enable to move data around without the intervention of the CPU (resulting in faster speeds).

-For this design to work, regions of memory are referenced using two different address buses `r cite("cpu-manual")`:
+For this design to work, regions of memory are referenced using two different address buses [@cpu-manual]:

 - 24-bit **'A Bus'** controlled by the CPU: Connects the cartridge, CPU and WRAM.
 - 8-bit **'B Bus'** controlled by the S-PPU: Connects the cartridge, CPU, WRAM, S-PPU and the Audio CPU.

 When a DMA is being set up, the *origin* must come from a different bus than the *destination*.

-There are two DMAs to choose from depending on the needs `r cite("graphics-piepgrass")`:
+There are two DMAs to choose from depending on the needs [@graphics-piepgrass]:

 - **General Purpose DMA**: Performs transfers at any time, bear in mind that the CPU is stopped until the transfer is finished.
 - **Horizontal DMA** (HDMA): Performs a small transfer after each horizontal scan (while the CRT beam is preparing to draw the next row).
 This avoids interrupting the CPU for long intervals but transfers are limited to 4 bytes per scan-line.